-MTC Interagency Committee Responsibilities wito interagency committee Responsibilities
+MTC Interagency Committee Responsibilities --

-Active Transportation Working Group Working to get more people moving by foot, bike, skateboard, scooter, wheelchair and other forms of Air Quality Conformity Task Force active transportation or "micromobility."
+Working to get more people moving by foot, bike, skateboard, scooter, wheelchair and other forms of active transportation or "micromobility."
 Determines whether transportation projects and plans comply with state or federal air quality regulations.
-Arterial Operations Committee Discusses issues related to the major arterial streets and roads that connect us.
-Bay Area Regional Collaborative Addresses issues of regional significance, including climate change and social and economic injustice.
-Bay Area Partnership Board Gathers top executives from the region's many transportation-related agencies in order to improve safety, mobility and air quality.
-Bay Area Vision Zero Working Group Strives to make the region's streets safer for everyone, especially pedestrians and bicyclists.
-Blue Ribbon Transit Recovery Task Force Works to guide the future of the Bay Area's public transportation network as the region recovers from and adjusts to new conditions created by the COVID-19 pandemic.
-Clipper® Executive Board Policy, oversight, direction and authorization of significant business matters for the Clipper® fare payment system.
-Fare Integration Task Force Oversight for the Transit Fare Coordination & Integration Study.
-Joint ABAG/MTC Governance Committee Discusses whether MTC and ABAG should restructure their governing boards.
-Joint MTC Planning Committee with the ABAG Administrative Committee Considers planning activities and works on issues assigned by the Board.
-Local Streets and Roads Working Group A forum for cities to advocate for pavement maintenance funding.
-Mega-Region Working Group A forum in which the Bay Area, the Sacramento Metro Area, and San Joaquín County and its cities join forces to tackle shared transportation challenges and achieve shared goals.
-Partnership Technical Advisory Committee Formed to advise participating agencies' top executives on a wide range of transportation issues.
-Programming and Delivery Working Group A forum for CTAs and designated Local Agency programming staff to discuss programming and delivery topics and issues.
+Discusses issues related to the major arterial streets and roads that connect us.
+Addresses issues of regional significance, including climate change and social and economic injustice.
+Gathers top executives from the region's many transportation-related agencies in order to improve safety, mobility and air quality.
+Strives to make the region's streets safer for everyone, especially pedestrians and bicyclists.
+Works to guide the future of the Bay Area's public transportation network as the region recovers from and adjusts to new conditions created by the COVID-19 pandemic.
+Policy, oversight, direction and authorization of significant business matters for the Clipper® fare payment system.
+Oversight for the Transit Fare Coordination & Integration Study.
+Discusses whether MTC and ABAG should restructure their governing boards.
+Considers planning activities and works on issues assigned by the Board.
+A forum for cities to advocate for pavement maintenance funding.
+A forum in which the Bay Area, the Sacramento Metro Area, and San Joaquín County and its cities join forces to tackle shared transportation challenges and achieve shared goals.
+Formed to advise participating agencies' top executives on a wide range of transportation issues.
+A forum for CTAs and designated Local Agency programming staff to discuss programming and delivery topics and issues.